Backend Model Options¶

 class Listing: data_export = True data_ignore = [ 'isbn' # do not export ISBN ]Note

-is ideally suited to declare fields you do not want to be exported if no list of columns has been declared viadata_columns
+data_ignoreis ideally suited to declare fields you do not want to be exported if no list of columns has been declared viadata_columns.
+In this case, all columns are exported and you can usedata_ignoreto remove unwanted ones.

 data_map_fields